Have You Seen These Mortgage Rates?

 1 Refinance: The payment on a $250,000 30-year fixed-rate loan at 2.99%, the annual percentage rate (APR) is 3.209% and 70% loan-to-value ratio (LTV) is $1,052.66 for the cost of 1.75 points due at closing.
 One point is equal to 1% of your loan amount.
 Payment does not include taxes and insurance premiums.
 The actual payment amount will be greater.
 Rates shown valid on publication date of July 09, 2021.
 Some state and county maximum loan amount restrictions may apply.

 Your home equity could help you save money.

 Viewing 1 - 3 of 3

-If you’re looking to get out of debt faster, a 10-year mortgage term might be a good option to consider.
-Learn more about current 10-year mortgage rates.
+If you want to get out of mortgage debt faster, a 10-year mortgage term may be a good option to consider.
+Learn more about current 10-year mortgage rates here.

 Cash-Out Refinance: Rates And Guide For Homeowners

 Cash-out refinancing helps you leverage your home equity into cash.
 Learn more about the pros and cons, and check current rates to see if it's right for you.